How do you plan your cycling itinerary?

 Some GPS units also allow you to directly synchronize your different accounts (route planner and GPS application).
 As soon as a new route is recorded on your planner (Komoot, Strava, Ride with GPS, OpenRunner...), you'll find it on your GPS computer.

-ACCESSORIES - Bicycle GPS
+ACCESSORIES - Bike GPS